Substra/substra-documentation/docs/source/documentation/concepts.rst

 Read this paragraph to understand what happens during the compute plan execution and what can be done to improve the execution time.

-Once a compute plan is submitted to the platform, its tasks are scheduled to be executed on each organisation.
+Once a compute plan is submitted to the platform, its tasks are scheduled to be executed on each organization.

-On each organisation, Substra fetches the assets needed for the first task, builds the Docker image of the algo and creates a container with the relevant assets.
+On each organization, Substra fetches the assets needed for the first task, builds the Docker image of the algo and creates a container with the relevant assets.
 The task executes and Substra saves its outputs.
 Afterwards, every task **from the same compute plan** that uses the same algo is executed in the same Docker container.

 Asset preparation